 How Hard Is It to Get Your Relative a Green Card?

 Applying and getting a green card for your relative isn’t as difficult as it seems.
-As long as you file the paperwork right and have the proper preparations in place, it shouldn’t be too difficult.
+It shouldn’t be too difficult as long as you file the paperwork with the right requirements for a green card for relatives and have the proper preparations in place.
 The main barrier to be concerned about is the time it takes to receive a green card once everything is set and finished.

 How Long Does It Take to Get a Green Card?